angular/components/src/lib/dialog/dialog.md

 in which they are contained.
 When closing, an optional result value can be provided.
 This result value is forwarded as the result of the `afterClosed` promise.

-### Sharing Data with the Dialog component.
+### Sharing data with the Dialog component.
-Depending on what you are doing you might want to share data with your dialog component.
-The dialog component has a `data` option allowing you to pass data to the component.
+If you want to share data with your dialog, you can use the `data` option to pass information to the dialog component.

-Passing outside data to your component is as simple as.
 ```ts
 let dialogRef = dialog.open(DialogName, {
   data: 'your data',
 });
 ```

-Here is an example component you can pass data to.
+To access the data in your dialog component, you have to use the MD_DIALOG_DATA injection token:
 ```ts
 import {Component, Inject} from '@angular/core';
 import {MD_DIALOG_DATA} from '@angular/material';